 Did Superman always walk around with the cape..?

 I’m a bit bible nerdy and instead of skipping over peculiar texts, I sometimes dwell on them.
 It’s a quirk I’m trying to appropriate so here’s my take on a text you probably never heard preached in church: The fourteenth day.

 It appeared during Moses’ instructions to Israel before the 10th and final, most gut-wrenching plague.
 Every first born was to be killed and this plague sparked the Exodus from Egypt.

 Disney’s Brave touched my heart like Frozen, but deeper.
-In Frozen we glimpse our divine identity and sacrificial love, but Brave touches on the reality of our love-hate relationship with God.
-(Warning, spoiler alert.)
+In Frozen we glimpse sacrificial love and our divine identity, but Brave touches something deeper: the reality of our love-hate relationship with God.